Market Mall

-CF Market Mall is one of the largest malls (by area) in Calgary, Alberta, Canada (900,490 square feet/83,658.3 m²).
-It is located in Varsity, a suburban neighbourhood in the city's northwest quadrant on Shaganappi Trail.
-The mall is jointly owned (50/50) by Cadillac Fairview and Ivanhoé Cambridge, two of Canada's largest real estate property managers and developers, but managed by the former.
+Market Mall (formally branded as "CF Market Mall") is a shopping mall in Calgary, Alberta, Canada.
+It is located in the northwest quadrant of the city in the neighbourhood of Varsity and is one of the largest malls by retail floor space in the Calgary area at 907,207 sqft.
+The mall is jointly owned (50/50) by Cadillac Fairview and Ivanhoé Cambridge, two of Canada's largest real estate property managers and developers, but is managed by the former.

 History

-Opened in August 1971, one of the original anchor stores were Woodward's Stores Ltd, with their Food Floor and Bargain Centre (which was a separate store in the mall).
+Opened in August 4, 1971, one of the original anchor stores were Woodward's Stores Ltd, with their Food Floor and Bargain Centre (which was a separate store in the mall).

-In 1977, Famous Players opened its doors at the mall.
-It was removed during the food court expansion in 1987.
+In 1977, Famous Players opened at the mall.
+It was expanded in 1987 and closed in 2002.
 The mall underwent major expansions in 1988 and 2004.
 The latest expansion added the south wing, an underground parkade, a larger food court, and a complete renovation of the existing centre.
 The centre has a one-level 'racetrack' layout, or figure eight.

 In 2012, longtime anchor tenant Zellers closed; it was redeveloped as a Target store, which opened on May 6, 2013, but closed in April 2015.

-As of October 5, 2017, the anchor store previously containing Kmart, Zellers, and Target has redeveloped as several smaller retailers, including a Sporting Life location.
+As of October 5, 2017, the anchor store previously containing Kmart, Zellers, and Target has redeveloped as several smaller retailers, including a Sporting Life and the relocated Homesense.

 In late 2019, a "luxury" Landmark Cinemas movie theatre opened in the southwest corner of the mall property where Staples used to be located.

+On June 1, 2025, anchor tenant Hudson's Bay closed.